kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

   - allowedHosts includes localhost, 127.0.0.1, 0.0.0.0 and optional HOST from env

 Run locally:
+- Create a .env (optional) from .env.example if you need to customize PORT/HOST.
 - npm install
 - npm run dev (binds 0.0.0.0:3000 with strictPort)
 - Or: npm run dev:stable (same as above)